simrenbasra/simys-blog/_posts/2026-03-21-simbot_part6.md

 -	Run retrieval

- 	For each parameter combination, I called: `combine_recency_and_keyword_search` (this is the function that integrates all three components: keyword, vector, and recency)
+ 	For each parameter combination, I called: `combine_recency_and_keyword_search` (this is the function that uses all three components: keyword, vector and recency)

 -	Evaluate performance